 5. Mastering the mode of communication

 Physical products come with document booklets.
 On-premise software applications might include PDF documents on installation, usage, or maintenance.
-SaaS products could have user documentation formats such as in-context web help, FAQs, pop-ups, embedded videos within themselves.
+SaaS products could have user documentation formats such as in-context web help, FAQs, pop-ups, and embedded videos within themselves.